p-karthikeyan/my-first-website/README.md

-# This is my first scrible of web work..
+# This is my first scrible of web work in Django Framework..
 -python
 -django
 -html/css